 Try it for five minutes.
 Sit in a quiet, comfortable place without distraction and focus only on your breathing.
 Lengthen your spine so your airway is long and unobstructed.
 Inhale for three counts and exhale for four.
 Do this for a minute or two.
 Then increase a little and inhale four counts and exhale six counts.
 Try that for another minute or two.
 Then if your body doesn’t protest, try five counts on an inhale and seven on an exhale.

-What that has meant for me is mental clarity, better sleep and a calmer disposition.
-I incorporate that breathing into a yoga practice, my creative process, spiritual meditation and my sex life.
+What that has meant for me is mental clarity, better sleep, and a calmer disposition.
+I incorporate that breathing into my yoga practice, my creative process, spiritual meditation, and my sex life.
 It also means for me a more firm and enduring erection.
-When I breath intentionally, I notice broad arousal moving from genitals to pelvis to outlying areas of my body.
-I enjoy a clearly delayed inevitability of ejaculation allowing me and my lover to enjoy many levels and kinds of arousal, latitude for experimentation for both of us and to experience orgasmic sensations in many parts of my body.
+When I breathe intentionally, I notice broad arousal moving from my genitals to the pelvis to outlying areas of my body.
+I enjoy a clearly delayed inevitability of ejaculation allowing me and my lover to enjoy many levels and kinds of arousal, latitude for experimentation for both of us, and to experience orgasmic sensations in many parts of my body.

 Intentional breathing can allow you to sync with your partner in an intimate way.
 As you give some attention to your breathing, your partner may at some point match your breathing allowing you to connect at another sexual level, move your sexual energy to different parts of your body as well as back and forth with your partner.